-As a result, most controls applications (and PLCs) use logical inputs and outputs for most applications.
+As a result, most control applications (and PLCs) use logical inputs and outputs for most applications.
 Hence, we will discuss logical I/O and leave continuous I/O for later.

 Solenoid Valves – logical outputs that can switch a hydraulic or pneumatic flow.
 Lights – logical outputs that can often be powered directly from PLC output boards.

 Motor Starters – motors often draw a large amount of current when started, so they require motor starters, which are basically large relays.

 Servo Motors – a continuous output from the PLC can command a variable speed or position.

 !!!
 Outputs from PLCs are often relaying, but they can also be solid-state electronics such as transistors for DC outputs or Triacs for AC outputs.
 Continuous outputs require special output cards with digital to analogue converters.

 Inputs come from sensors that translate physical phenomena into electrical signals.
 Typical examples of sensors are listed below in relative order of popularity.

 Proximity Switches – use inductance, capacitance or light to detect an object logically.

 Switches – mechanical mechanisms that will open or close electrical contacts for a logical signal.